 Destination wedding in Peru

 All the above options are only symbolic ceremonies.
-So, couples usually first marry officially in their home country (or if at least one partner is a legal resident of Peru at the local municipality) and then “elope” to Peru for a once in a lifetime experience.
+So, couples usually first marry officially in their home country (or, if at least one partner is a legal resident of Peru, at the registry office of a municipality or a notary in Peru) and then “elope” to one of the most stunning places in Peru for a once in a lifetime experience.

 Same-sex marriage and civil union in Peru